Legal Chatbots: When to Build Custom vs Buy Off-the-Shelf

 Integration ComplexityLegal chatbots connect with case management systems like Clio, MyCase, PracticePanther, or custom platforms.
 Document management through NetDocuments, iManage, or SharePoint must respect access controls and version history.
 Billing systems need time tracking integration for AI-assisted work, with some jurisdictions requiring disclosure of AI usage on invoices.
 Research databases like Westlaw, LexisNexis, and Fastcase involve licensing restrictions and citation formatting requirements.

 Accuracy and Liability StandardsLegal advice carries malpractice liability.
-A chatbot that hallucinates case law or misinterprets statutes creates risk.
 Every answer must link to source documents with verifiable references to actual statute text, section numbers, and jurisdictions.
-The system should indicate uncertainty—a 60% confidence answer about filing deadlines is dangerous.
+The system should indicate uncertainty.
 Beyond confidence scoring, jurisdictional boundaries matter critically: a chatbot trained on California employment law shouldn’t answer New York employment questions.

 When Off-the-Shelf Legal Chatbots Work Best